Wednesday, May 14, 2025

 When your spouse dies while employed, you'll be offered COBRA benefits, even if you're Medicare eligible.
 COBRA legislation was passed in 1985 to give employees and their dependents temporary access to their former employer's health insurance plan.
 You can receive COBRA for 36 months after your spouse's death.
 What if you choose it?

 COBRA is no walk in the park.
 While it gives continuity of care to widows (whom professionals advise not to make important decisions for a year), it's expensive.
 With COBRA, your spouse's employer provides an umbrella for you to continue on the identical health plan you're used to.
-Many choose it because they've met their deductable for the year.
+Many choose it because they've met their deductible for the year.
 Some choose it due to complex medical issues for which they've assembled teams of caregivers.
 The only difference is that now you're responsible for the entire premium.
 Many widows won't be able to afford that, but some will and will do it just to avoid adding more change to an ever-growing pile of change at the worst time in their lives.

 If you wish to end it or it expires, you'll need to go on Medicare.
 That's when you'll find out you've made a big mistake, and you had no idea this was even a thing, let alone something that would cost you more money forever.